VimDrones/Vimdrones-Docs/docs/gcs.md

 ![Ground Station Interface](/static/gcs-drone-status.png "Ground Station Interface")

 When we click Drone ID on the **Drone Collection**, we could see the stats of this drone.
-By default, it shows Drone **ID: 8** Status.
 We could see the ID No. and Online/Outline on the Drone Icon

 **GNSS(Global Navigation Satellite System)**
 Satellite Count